ErezEyal/HapoelApp/README.md

-# Football Club Website - everything in one place!
+# Football Club Website - All News In One Place!
 * The latest news from all the relevant sports websites.
 * Up-to-date league table.
 * Recent and upcoming match fixtures - dates, locations and more.
-* Twitter feed with related mentions in the social media.
+* Embedded Twitter feed with related mentions in the social media.